mewcrazy/Stripchat-Enhanced/README.md

 1. Open the Dashboard of your User Script Manager (ViolentMonkey, TamperMonkey or GreaseMonkey)
 2. Click on + (New) -> Install by URL
-3. Enter the URL to the plugins file in this repository
+3. Enter the URL to the plugins file in this repository: `https://mewcrazy.github.io/StripChat-Enhanced/deploy/stripchat-enhanced.script.js`

 Please note that this script requires an API Key for the Google Cloud Translation API.
 Simply log in your Google account, and create a New Project for the Cloud Translation API.
 After you can click on "Login Credentials" and create a new API Key which you can use in this script.